hairyhenderson/gomplate/docs/content/functions/coll.md

 ## `coll.Omit`

 Given a map, returns a new map without any entries that have the given keys.
+Given a list, returns a new list without any elements equal to the given values (since v5.1.0).

-The keys can either be separate arguments, or a slice (since v4.0.0).
+The keys/values can either be separate arguments, or a slice (since v4.0.0).

 This is the inverse of [`coll.Pick`](#collpick).